Chapter 13: Savage Beasts – 151 AK, Spring to 152 AK, Late Summer

-A snuffle from the bushes indicated the presence of more wild boars.
+Snuffles from the bushes indicated the presence of more wild boars.
 Scooping up the king’s sword, he slid his pike deep into the underbrush.
-His spear had been perfect against the monarch but was too unwieldy against multiple beasts.
+His spear had been perfect against the monarch, but was too unwieldy against multiple beasts.
 The broad sword would serve better.
-The killer-for-hire slipped away before they could target him.
+The killer-for-hire slipped away before they could reach him.

-Yet, they had an unanticipated effect.
+Yet, the sows had an unanticipated effect.
 The king’s horse spooked and galloped off.
-It was one less thing to deal with.

-While running back to his horse, he relished the thought of what the boars would do to the dead king’s body.
-There would be no signs he’d ever been there.
+While running back to his mount, he relished the thought of what the boars would do to the dead king’s body.
+There’d be no signs he’d ever been there.
 It was a very good day indeed.

 He even had a trophy to remember it by, at least until he returned to Lorness.

-Geleib and others were quickly to the scene but not quick enough.
+Gaelib and others were quickly on the scene, but not quick enough.

 It was grizzly indeed.
-Clearly, the king had killed one boar, but it had not been alone.
+Clearly, the king had killed one boar, but it hadn’t been alone.
 Two sows had mauled him, one ripping at King Edal’s face, the second at an arm.
-Both were dead before Melazera arrived, yet he was mesmerized by the ferocity of the damage they had done.
+Both were dead before Melazera arrived, yet he was mesmerized by the ferocity of the damage they’d done.

 No one will doubt what had happened.
 The nobles will blame themselves for leaving the king alone, so they could be the first to kill a boar.
 People are so predictable.

-Braxton ordered the nearly one hundred others at the scene to depart immediately.
-He left Blackhawk in charge of eleven members of the King’s Guard, with orders to keep watch over the monarch’s body.
-He also sent a rider in search of Commander Lucius Lafarge, the officer who had ordered the soldiers to surround the hunting area rather than be within the circle of the hunt.
+Colonel Braxton commanded the nearly one hundred others at the scene to depart immediately.
+He left Blackhawk in charge of eleven members of the King’s Guard, with orders to keep watch over the monarch.
+He also sent a rider in search of Commander Lucius Lafarge, the officer who’d ordered the soldiers to surround the hunting area rather than be within it.

 Blackhawk remained silent until the Colonel was long out of earshot.
 It gave him time to think.
 Lucius was loyal to the Lord of Lorness.
 So too were many in the Royal Guard at Farr Castle, be they ally or minion.
 He’d learned to identify Melazera’s pawns in self-defense but decided there were others he must protect.

-So, this was the next phase of Geleib’s plan.
+So, this was the next phase of Gaelib’s plan.

-He was angry.
 The king had been a good man who lacked all hubris.
-Unlike Geleib.
+Unlike Gaelib.

 Eventually, a replacement detail arrived and Blackhawk dismissed his men.
 There wasn’t anything to do now.